idia640/presentations/week01/PITCHME.md

     - Heuristics and Biases - people use mental shortcuts in decision-making, often focusing on one aspect of a problem over others.
   - Johnson - decomposes well-known design guidelines to psychological bases.
 Covers most of the topics in the class, though we will build on knowledge in this class, not starting from design principles, but from the other direction - from how the brain works.

+---?image=images/6-persuasion-principles.jpg

+Note:

 - Persuasion
   - I'll give you a brief preview of persuasion and why we end with a capstone case study.
   - Persuasion concerns influencing user behavior; it builds on all of the knowledge you gain in this course from perceptual patterns (or frames) to decision-making in context.
+  - And if you are interested in psychographics, you will find that these two ideas overlap heavily in terms of what you want to know about your users

 ---
 ##  What's the Difference?